-Our sample family budget is at the bottom.
-Here it is in a pdf format.
-Monthly Bankruptcy Budget Schedule J. You can find below the average allowed expenses for an average family.
-Each case is different.
-The bankruptcy court and the Trustee generally trust your expenses but they will require you to document them.
-If you really do spend 1000 per month on daycare as an expense the court will allow it.
-But you may have to give them proof of this expense such as a bill for the daycare of checks to your neighbor for the day care she is providing while you are at work.
+Our sample family budget is at the bottom of this post.
+Here it is in a pdf format for your convenience: Monthly Bankruptcy Budget Schedule J. It also includes the average allowed expenses for a normal family.
+But, each case is different.
+Therefore, the bankruptcy court and the trustee generally trust your expenses but they require you to document them.
+So, if you really do spend $1,000 per month on daycare, the court will allow the expense.
+But you may have to give them proof of this expense such as a bill for the daycare or checks to your neighbor for the daycare she is providing while you are at work.

 You are allowed to deduct normal and reasonable expenses but not luxury items.
-Normal and necessary contributions include items such as paying for some expenses which other people don’t need but you do.
-If your children are in day care you have to budget for that expense but it goes into the child care expense of the miscellaneous expense category.
-If you child needs special educational training you may qualify for private schooling.
-You are allowed to have contributions to your 401k and many other expenses look at the budget below for what the standard expenses are but there are other expenses.
+Normal and necessary contributions include items such as paying for expenses that other people don’t need but you do.
+If your children are in daycare you have to budget for that expense and it goes into the child care expense of the miscellaneous expense category.
+If your child needs special educational training you may qualify for private schooling.
+You are allowed to have contributions to your 401k and many other expenses.
+So, look at the budget below for what the standard expenses are in addition to other expenses.

-If you are wanting to file as a Chapter 13 your expenses must show paying something back to your unsecured creditors is possible.
-But you may not be able to repay very much.
+If you want to file as a Chapter 13 your expenses must show paying something back to your unsecured creditors is possible.
+But you might not be able to repay very much.
 Budgets with repayments as low as 1% and 0% can be approved.
 But the Debtor has a duty to pay back as much as he can.
-If the debtor is not making any attempt to tighten their belt the judge will reject the Chapter 13 plan.
-Two of our judges automatically approve 50% plans.
-The other judge will automatically approve 70% plans.
+Interestingly, if the debtor is not making any attempt to tighten their belt the judge will reject the Chapter 13 plan.
+Two of our judges automatically approve 50% of the plans.
+The other judge will automatically approve 70% of the plans.

-A Chapter 13 plan requires you repay your priority debts back and get them up to date.
-This includes taxes less than 3 years old and it includes alimony and child support.
+A Chapter 13 plan requires you to repay your priority debts back and get them up to date.
+This includes taxes less than three years old and it includes alimony and child support.
 It also includes the home and mortgage be caught up if you are keeping the car or mortgage.
-So your budget may mean you will only be able to eat Ramen noodles for 5 years if you want to drive your Lexus to work.
+So your budget might mean you will only be able to eat Ramen noodles for five years if you want to drive your Lexus to work.

-A Chapter 13 also needs to pay back as much as a Chapter 7 would.
-If your exemptions do not allow you to keep that Lexus because you have 10,000 too much equity then a Chapter 13 Plan which pays back 10,000 to the unsecured debts will allow you to keep that Lexus or home which you may otherwise lose.
-The official form for the budget is schedule J. But the overall allowed expenses are below.
+Chapter 13 also needs to pay back as much as Chapter 7 would.
+If your exemptions do not allow you to keep that Lexus because you have $10,000 too much equity then a Chapter 13 which pays back $10,000 to the unsecured debts allows you to keep that Lexus or home which you may otherwise lose.
+The official form for the budget is schedule J. Again, the overall allowed expenses are below.